kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ## Layout Guides

-A layout guide is a new object that you can use to position views in situations in which you'd need to use a dummy view only for the purposes of alignment, such as spacer views between buttons to space them equally, or using a container view to collectively align two labels.
+A layout guide is a new object that you can use to position views in situations in which you'd need to use a dummy view only for the purposes of alignment.
+For example, you might use spacer views between buttons to space them equally, or you might use a container view to collectively align two labels.
 Think of a layout guide as defining a rectangular region or a frame in your view hierarchy, the edges of which you can use for alignment.

 Layout guides don't enable any new functionally but allow solving these problems in a much more lightweight manner, as well as without cluttering your view hierarchy with views that don't actually need to draw.

-You can add constraints to a `UILayoutGuide` in the same way that you can to a `UIView` since a has all of the same layout anchors that a view has (well except for `firstBaselineAnchor` and `lastBaselineAnchor` which are only on `UIView`).
+You can add constraints to a `UILayoutGuide` in the same way that you can to a `UIView` since a layout guide has all of the same layout anchors that a view has (well except for `firstBaselineAnchor` and `lastBaselineAnchor` which are only on `UIView`).

-It's time to fix that alignment bug with a layout guide that you'll constrain with layout anchors.
+Ok enough theory!
+It's time to dive back into the project and fix that alignment bug with a layout guide that you'll constrain by using layout anchors.

 ### Fixing the Alignment Bug

-Ok enough theory, it's time to dive back into the project, and this time into some code!

-To recap, there are a few labels are not centered vertically in the cell:
+To recap, there were a few labels were not centered vertically in the cell:

 ![bordered width=32%](images/28-recap-of-alignment-issue_750x534.png)